adbar/trafilatura/docs/usage-gui.rst

 Graphical user interface
 ========================

+.. deprecated:: 2.0

+    The graphical user interface has been removed.
+Use the :doc:`command-line interface <usage-cli>` instead.

-For users who prefer a visual interface over writing scripts or typing commands, a graphical user interface (GUI) is the recommended option.
+For users who prefer a visual interface over writing scripts or typing commands, a graphical user interface (GUI) was offered.

-Note that the GUI was a feature in Trafilatura until version 1.8.1, but it is currently available in a limited capacity and is no longer actively being developed.
+The GUI was a feature in Trafilatura until version 1.8.1 and is no longer available.
 Get in touch if you are interested in working towards a more robust or feature-complete version.

 If installation fails, usage on the command-line is recommended.